Broken Promise

-The Constitution of a country signifies the sacred compact between different classes.
-Any dilution of the principles on which these groups had come together amounts to the breach of social contract.
-The Dalits were given assurances after the Poona Pact (1932) about the abolition of untouchability and fair representation through affirmative action.
-Untouchability is still widespread, at least in rural India, and the law that was enacted to deal with the atrocities against Dalits has now been diluted by the Supreme Court.
+The Constitution of a country signifies the sacred compact between different classes and groups of people.
+Any dilution of principles on which these groups had come together to constitute the nation amounts to the breach of social contract.
+Dalits after the Poona pact were given assurances about the abolition of untouchability and fair representation through affirmative action.
+Untouchability is still widespread at least in rural India and the law that was enacted to deal with the atrocities against them has now been diluted by the Supreme Court.

-The UGC directive of March 5 to universities on taking “department” rather than “university” as a unit for reservation is the latest onslaught on Dalit rights.
+The UGC directive of March 5,2018 to universities on taking ‘departments’ rather than ‘university’ as a unit for reservation is the latest onslaught on Dalit rights.
 This regressive decision will adversely affect the diversity at our universities.
-Under the new formula, Indira National Tribal University in Madhya Pradesh has recently advertised just one post as reserved out of 52.
-Under the earlier formula, there would have been as many as 20 such posts.
+Under the new formula in its latest advertisement, Indira National Tribal University in Madhya Pradesh has recently reserved just one post out of 52 .
+Under earlier formula as many as 20 posts would have been reserved.

-As per government policy, we should have 15 per cent reservation for the SCs and 7.5 per cent for the STs in public universities.
-But today, only seven of 100 teachers in colleges and universities are from the underprivileged sections.
-Only 1,02,000 — or 7.22 per cent — of the 1.4 million teachers in 716 universities and 38,056 colleges in India were Dalits in 2016.
-The ST faculty was just 30,000 — a meagre 2.12 per cent.
+As per government policy we should have 15 per cent reservation for the SCs and 7.5 per cent for the STs in public universities.
+But today only seven of 100 teachers in colleges and universities are from the underprivileged sections.
+Only 102,000 — or 7.22 per cent — of the 1.4 million teachers in 716 universities and 38,056 colleges in India were Dalits in 2016.
+The ST faculty was just 30,000 or meagre 2.12 per cent.

+In fact, the courts have not shown much enthusiasm towards affirmative action policies and have denied reservation in promotions or in speciality or super speciality courses or to a solitary post.

 As per official data, there are 17,106 teaching positions at 41 UGC-funded central universities, of which 5,997 or 35 per cent were vacant as of April 1, 2017.
-The poorest record is of the Banaras Hindu University, where out of 155 SC assistant professor posts and 74 ST posts, only 86 and 24 have been filled.
-In the Vivekanand Tiwari case, an advertisement of BHU for teaching positions was challenged.
-BHU was following UGC policy of treating the “university” as the unit for reservation.
+The poorest record is of the Banaras Hindu University, where out of 155 SC Astt.
+Professor posts and 74 ST posts, only 86 and 24 have been filled.
+In the Vivekanand Tiwari case, an advertisement of Banaras Hindu University for teaching positions was challenged.
+BHU was following UGC policy of treating ‘university’ as unit for the purposes of reservation.

+In the beginning of judgment itself, Justice Nath while summing up discussion on State’s power to provide for reservation under Articles 14 and 16 made an interesting observation when he observed that “It is not a mandate but liberty given to the state.
+It is an enabling provision.”
+Thus according to him the state may not provide for reservation.
+Technically speaking, he is right.
+But the real import of this exemption is that when state provides for reservation, no one can say it is a violation of right to equality.
+But then reservation is not only mandate but an integral part of the constitutional pact that must be honoured.
+So long we have unequals in our society, we cannot in the name of “merit” treat them at par with equals as under right to equality.
+Likes are to be treated alike, not unlikes alike.
+Equality in law and equality in fact may be entirely different.
+In fact ‘substantive equality’ really demands that we should discriminate in favour of underprivileged sections.

 The courts have used the differences between “cadre”, “service” and “post” to arrive at the conclusion that the “department” should be the unit of reservation.
 Thus although lecturers, readers and professors in a university have the same scale and allowances in their respective cadres, they cannot be clubbed together.
 Since there is no scope of interchangeability of posts in different disciplines, each post in a particular discipline is to be counted as a separate post.